 the latter groups cannot gain except at the former groups' expense.

-Should the plant be closed?
+Should the old plant be closed?

-Find my answer here.
+You can find my answer here.